socialray/makahiki-ktuh/doc/installation-makahiki-local.rst

   * Initialize the system with data.
   * Set up static files.

-Under normal circumstances, invoking this script after pulling any new changes from the repository is sufficient to bring your local installation up to date.

 If you instead want to create a demo instance to facilitate training or sample use, you can invoke the initialize_instance script as::